makebrainwaves/BrainWaves/README.md

 3. If using Emotiv, insert your Emotiv account's credentials into the file `keys.js`

-_note: Apologies for the following npm link steps.
-They should be unnecessary soon_

-4. Go to https://github.com/makebrainwaves/jspsych-react and clone that library.

-5. Link it to your npm by running `npm link` in the jspsych-react folder.
-Note, this may require you to use sudo since this is creating symlink into your `usr/local/bin/lib`.

-6. Go back to BrainWaves folder and run `npm link jspsych-react`

 ### Run

 Start the app in the `dev` environment.
 This starts the renderer process in [**hot-module-replacement**](https://webpack.js.org/guides/hmr-react/) mode and starts a webpack dev server that sends hot updates to the renderer process: